diku-dk/futhark/docs/language-reference.rst

 Bind ``f`` to a function with the given parameters and definition (``e``) and evaluate ``body``.
 The function will be treated as aliasing any free variables in ``e``.
 The function is not in scope of itself, and hence cannot be recursive.
-See also `Shape Declarations`_.

 ``loop pat = initial for x in a do loopbody`` .............................................